Energy Communities

 Coal Communities

-The IRA defines this third type of energy community as a metropolitan or non-metropolitan statistical area (as defined by the Office of Management and Budget) where “0.17 percent or greater direct employment or at least 25 percent of local tax revenues [are] related to the extraction, processing, transport, or storage of coal, oil, or natural gas,” and unemployment is at or above the national average in the previous year.
+Both MSA and non-MSA areas can qualify as energy communities if they meet specific criteria related to fossil fuel employment and unemployment rates.
+The IRA’s qualifications include “0.17 percent or greater direct employment or at least 25 percent of local tax revenues [are] related to the extraction, processing, transport, or storage of coal, oil, or natural gas,” and unemployment is at or above the national average in the previous year.
+An energy community might rely heavily on fossil fuels for its economy, potentially generating at least 25% of local tax revenue from this industry.
+However, the exact amount of fossil fuel revenue for local governments is unknown.

 • Unemployment rates change frequently, it is not clear whether an energy community will stay an energy community - and continue to be eligible for the bonus tax credit.